Shihan150/iloscar/README.md

 ### 1. Create a virtual environment and run the model

 #### Mac system
-1. Open the Terminal and go to the iloscar main directory downloaed in the previous step.
+1. Open the Terminal and go to the iloscar main directory downloaded in the previous step.
 One example is shown below and you need to specify your own path.

 <img width="478" alt="image" src="https://github.com/Shihan150/iloscar/assets/57557675/8359350e-6ebc-4d94-9455-4e31128eefeb">
 <br>